uvacw/inca/doc/howto_scrape.md

 myinca.scrapers.groenlinks(startpage=1, maxpages=1)
 myinca.database.list_doctypes()
 ```
-If you run this code twice, then you will see that you have the press releases twice in their.
+If you run this code twice, then you will see that you have the press releases twice in there.
 To prevent this, you can use the `check_if_url_exists` argument:

 ```python3
 myinca.scrapers.groenlinks(startpage=1, maxpages=1, check_if_url_exists = True)